adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 ### Team Plan

-On CloudCannon’s Team Plan, which features branching workflows — copies of your static sites that allow you to work independently and merge back into main once you’re finished — you can make up to 50 Site Mounting connections.
+On CloudCannon’s Team Plan, which features branching workflows — copies of your static sites that allow you to work independently and merge back into main once you’re finished — we've increased the number of site connections you can make.

-You also get access to build outputs through Site Mounting, enabling you to mount content generated by one site into any number of other sites, without triggering a rebuild on the syndicated sites.
-Here you can mount up to five sources onto one site.
+You also get access to build outputs through Site Mounting, enabling you to mount content generated by one site into any number of other sites, without triggering a rebuild on the syndicated sites.&nbsp;

 * Mount source files *and* build output files
 * ​​​Make up to 50 Site Mounting Connections